-Welcome to part 8 of 9 in our series on organic and biodynamic wine.
-We have covered the vineyard, the certifications and natural wine's low-intervention philosophy, and now we turn our gaze to a type of wine that stirs both curiosity and questions: orange wine.
+Welcome to part 8 of 9 in our series about organic and biodynamic wine.
+We have covered the vineyard, the certifications and natural wine's low-intervention philosophy, and now we turn our attention to a type of wine that sparks both curiosity and questions: orange wine.

 Orange wine is neither a trendy colour nor a new grape.
 It is an old technique that makes white grapes behave a little like reds, and the result is a wine with a colour, structure and flavour that many encounter for the first time with a certain wonder.
 Let us unpack it calmly.